altfatterz/altfatterz.github.io/_posts/2021-03-14-hello-world-with-knative-serving.md

 for deploying containers on Kubernetes, taking care of the details of networking, autoscaling (even to zero), upgrading, routing.
 Eventing is responsible for connecting disparate systems.
 In early blog posts about Knative it was mentioned `Build` as a third subproject. `Build` became and independent project which is known under the name [Tekton](https://tekton.dev/).

 In this blog post we will look into `Knative Serving`.
-The three main components of `Knative Serving` are good represented on this diagram:
+The three main components of `Knative Serving` are good represented on this diagram
+(take from [Jacques Chester](https://twitter.com/jacques_chester)'s excellent book [Knative in Action](https://livebook.manning.com/book/knative-in-action/chapter-1/v-6/184)):

 <p><img src="/images/2021-03-14/Knative.png" alt="Knative" /></p>
+(from [Jacques Chester](https://twitter.com/jacques_chester)'s excellent book [Knative in Action](https://livebook.manning.com/book/knative-in-action/chapter-1/v-6/184))

 I like also the Knative definition from [Piotr Mińkowski](https://twitter.com/piotr_minkowski) :